St Regis Church of England Academy

 St Regis Church of England Academy is a coeducational Church of England secondary school and sixth form located at Tettenhall, 2.5 mi north-west of Wolverhampton City Centre, in the West Midlands county of England.
 It was originally formed as The Regis School in 1955 until 1998 when it changed its name to The King's Church of England School.
-After becoming part of the Three Spires Trust, the decision was take to change the name to St Regis Church of England Academy to coincide with the start of the 2023/24 school year.
+After becoming part of the Three Spires Trust, the decision was taken to change the name to St Regis Church of England Academy to coincide with the start of the 2023/24 school year.
 It was extensively rebuilt/refurbished in 2012 and can now accommodate up to 900 pupils.

 Previously a voluntary aided school administered by Wolverhampton City Council, in April 2023 The King's Church of England School converted to academy status.
 The school is now sponsored by the Three Spires Trust, but continues to be under the jurisdiction of the Diocese of Lichfield.

 The school's facilities include: dance studio, drama studios, theatre, lecture theatre, fitness suite, sports hall, swimming pool, MUGA/tennis courts, cinder running track, faith centre and playing fields.

 Three Spires Sixth Form

-After becoming part of the Three Spires Trust in September 2023 St Peters and St Regis Collegiate sixth form was born, this was then later re-launched as Three Spires Sixth Form on Thursday 20th June, 2024.
+After becoming part of the Three Spires Trust in September 2023 St Peters and St Regis Collegiate sixth form was born, this was then later re-launched as Three Spires Sixth Form on Thursday 20 June 2024.